 What initiatives have you seen work well to encourage diversity and inclusion and what advice would you give to leaders wanting to promote it?

 We can promote equality and diversity by creating an inclusive culture, ensuring equal access to opportunities, and enabling all staff to develop to their full potential.
 I think having awards that recognise and celebrate diversity is also helpful, for one, I was very lucky to have won the “Digital Leader of the Year” award at the 2019 Women in IT Awards Asia.

 Fundamentally, in terms of advice for leaders, providing an open culture is critical.
 Ideas should be encouraged and I often find myself impressed by ideas from my team/project members.
 As leaders, we should foster transparency, be reflective of our own actions, and be upfront with our feedback.
-And lastly, be okay with not knowing everything.Posted over 2 years ago
+And lastly, be okay with not knowing everything.Posted about 3 years ago